opengisch/QField-docs/documentation/reference/qfieldcloud/jobs.en.md

 ##### Understanding conflicts `delta_apply` jobs

-Conflicts occur when any of these conditions is met:
+Conflicts can occur under the following conditions:

-1) distinct users set the same attribute on the same feature to different values starting from the same old value;
+1. Two or more users modify the geometry or a specific attribute of the same feature, starting from the same initial value but saving different values.
-2) a primary key is employed twice.
+2. A primary key is used more than once.

-While highly unlikely have conflicts they may still occur.
+To minimize the risk of conflicts, follow these best practices:

-Tips to avoid conflicts:
+- **Plan updates collaboratively** - When updating features based on specific field conditions, assign each user a distinct set of features to edit.
+Clear planning reduces overlap and potential conflicts.

-- For updating existing features based on field conditions, plan and designate the features each user will update.
+- **Avoid modifying primary keys** - Primary keys should be treated as immutable and configured to be read-only.
+This ensures consistent identification of features and prevents accidental modifications.
-- Users should not change the value of the primary key attribute.
+- **Ensure unique primary keys** - Use a truly unique primary key, such as a UUID (`uuid()`), to prevent conflicts and ensure data integrity.

-- Use a truly unique primary key, such as UUID (`uuid()`).
+By implementing these practices, you can significantly reduce the likelihood of conflicts and maintain consistent data.

 ###### How to resolve conflicts?